jerrywn121/Arctic_SIC_prediction/README.md

   ```

 - **Train**\
-change relevant parameters in the config.py file, put all the scripts under the same folder and run
+change relevant parameters and the .nc file path in the config.py file, put all the scripts under the same folder and run
 ```
 python train.py
 ```